Tomas-habte/House_Price_Prediction_Project/README.md

 - Tableau
 - Excel

-**Project Status**: We are currently building several machine learning models to determine the best one to use for our final presentation.
-A major challenge we are facing is that we are getting very poor results, so by using different models such as one with scaled data, we are hoping to get better results.
+**Project Status**: We have built several machine learning models and determined that the linear regression model is the best model to use as it had the lowest number of errors.
+We also built an interactive dashboard in Tableau.

 ## Results
 **Visualization**